 The impact of social media PR disasters is also far reaching.
 Following the debacle, United saw its stocks fall rapidly at the height of the issue resulting in a loss of more than $1.4 billion.
 This, in turn, further fueled negative sentiments about the brand.

 — Melody 22 (@Melody22M) April 12, 2017

 As such, marketing experts stress the importance of companies constantly listening to what is being said about them on social media and responding accordingly.

-Brands need to view social media as a means of maintaining their public reputation.
-According to Brandon LaChance, companies now have access to a means of a two-way dialogue between them and their customers.
+Apart from being a tool for tracking public commentary about them, brands also need to view social media as a means of maintaining their public reputation.
+According to Brandon LaChance, Advertising and Digital Marketing Director for restaurant chain CKE Restaurants, companies now have access to a means of a two-way dialogue between them and their customers.
 LaChance said companies should always be prepared to tackle any issues brought up by the other party.
 In the case of United, it’s social media team’s refusal to give people proper details about the incident showed a major disregard of that point.

 Being proactive on social media is also important to ensure that a company’s reputation is effectively maintained in the event of an impending PR disaster.
 This was one of the crucial mistakes that United made as it took them several hours to respond to the initial spread of the video on Twitter.

-One of the big its use is how long it took to address the public’s outcry.
-According to Jennifer Muir, this was most likely due to officials’ not listening to their advisers and not being able to respond adequately.
-A Crisis management team would handle this.
-They would consist of:
+One of the big questions about United’s response to the incident was why it took them so long to address the public’s outcry.
+According to Public Relations Institute of Australia President Jennifer Muir, this was most likely due to officials’ not listening to their advisers and not being able to respond adequately.

 United’s inability to handle the initial onslaught of questions and comments surrounding the incident seemingly indicated that such a team was not present.